ndd21/PHYS281/docs/demo-anaconda.md

     listed under the `base (root)` environment and the packages it contains will be shown.

 === "Terminal"
-    A new environment can be create using a @(terminal) (e.g., the Anaconda Powershell prompt in Windows or the default terminal program on Mac OS or Linux).
+    A new environment can be create using a [terminal](glossary.md#terminal) (e.g., the Anaconda Powershell prompt in Windows or the default terminal program on Mac OS or Linux).
 To start open the terminal (in Windows use the start menu or search bar to find "Anaconda Powershell Prompt", or launch it via the _Anaconda Navigator_).